-The project is aimed at ameliorating overall working methodology and ideology of the cooperatives by organising result-oriented on- the-job training programmes and also by giving them direct exposure by way of extensive field visits.
-Of course, the immediate task solve would be to their problems concerning nonavailability of raw-material, credit limits from banks and alternate marketing of the produce.
+project is aimed ameliorating overall working methodology and ideology of the cooperatives by organising result-oriented on-the-job training programmes and also by giving them direct exposure by way of extensive field visits.
+Of the immediate task would be to solve their problems concerning nonavailability of raw-material, credit limits from banks and almarketing ternate produce.